LEMUR: Learned Multi-Vector Retrieval: Abstract

 \section{Abstract}

 Multi-vector representations generated by late interaction models, such as ColBERT, enable superior retrieval quality compared to single-vector representations in information retrieval applications.
-In multi-vector retrieval systems, both queries and documents are encoded using one embedding for each token, and similarity between queries and documents is measured by the MaxSim similarity measure.
-However, the improved recall of multi-vector retrieval comes at the expense of significantly increased latency.
-This necessitates designing efficient approximate nearest neighbor search (ANNS) algorithms for multi-vector search.
-In this work, we introduce \textsc{Lemur}, a simple-yet-efficient framework for multi-vector similarity search. \textsc{Lemur} consists of two consecutive problem reductions: We first formulate multi-vector similarity search as a supervised learning problem that can be solved using a one-hidden-layer neural network.
-Second, we reduce inference under this model to single-vector similarity search in its latent space, which enables the use of existing single-vector ANNS methods for speeding up retrieval.
-In addition to performance evaluation on ColBERTv2 embeddings, we evaluate \textsc{Lemur} on embeddings generated by modern multi-vector text models and multi-vector visual document retrieval models. \textsc{Lemur} is an order of magnitude faster than earlier multi-vector similarity search methods.
+In multi-vector retrieval systems, both queries and documents are encoded using one embedding per token, and similarity between queries and documents is measured by the MaxSim similarity measure.
+However, the improved quality of multi-vector retrieval comes at the expense of significantly increased search latency.
+In this work, we introduce \textsc{Lemur}, a simple yet efficient framework for multi-vector similarity search. \textsc{Lemur} consists of two consecutive problem reductions: First, we formulate multi-vector similarity search as a supervised learning problem that can be solved using a one-hidden-layer neural network.
+Second, we reduce inference under this model to single-vector similarity search in its latent space, enabling the use of existing single-vector search indexes to accelerate retrieval. \textsc{Lemur} is an order of magnitude faster than prior multi-vector similarity search methods.
+Our code is available at \url{https://github.com/ejaasaari/lemur}